saltstack/great-module-migration/README.md

 1. Files that are core to Salt and will remain in the Salt codebase
 2. Files that will be moved out of the Salt codebase but continue to be maintained by the Salt Core Team
 3. Files that will be moved out into a dump repository and will no longer be maintained by the Salt Core Team
+4. Files which serve no purpose on Salt's runtime, for example, test related files, which can and should be created when running the test suite, if need be.

 We'll use `git filter-repo` to migrate modules to a separate repositoy while retaining their git history.
 Once the migration has taken place, we'll do a